Sponsor a child in Albania

 SOS Children's Villages in Albania

 Support for young people: Young people find it hard to become independent in Albania.
-We support young people while they finish their studies and improve their skills so that they can earn their own money and live independently.
+We offer both practical and psychological support to young people while they finish their studies and improve their skills.
+We collaborate with local businesses around Tirana so that young people have access to internships, scholarships and vocational training.

 Advocacy: SOS Children's Villages works with the government and other agencies to promote social reform that improves the rights of children.
 Most recently we have been working together to ensure that children do not grow up in big, impersonal institutions, but are rather cared for in family-like settings.